felias-fogg/dw-link/docs/manual.md

 2. The **transitionary** state, in which the DWEN fuse is enabled.
 In this state, you could use ISP programming to disable the DWEN fuse again, in order to reach the **normal state**.
 By *power-cycling* (switching the target system off and on again), one reaches the **debugWIRE** state.
 3. The **debugWIRE** state is the state in which you can use the debugger to control the target system.
 If you want to return to the **normal** state, a particular debugWIRE command leads to a transition to the **transitionary** state, from which one can reach the normal state using ISP programming.

 The hardware debugger will take care of bringing you from state 1 to state 3 in order start debugging by either power-cycling itself or asking you to do it.
-This is accomplished with the gdb command ```monitor init```.
-The transition from state 3 to state 1 can be achieved by the gdb command ```monitor stop```.
+This is accomplished with the gdb command ```monitor dwconnect```.
+The transition from state 3 to state 1 can be achieved by the gdb command ```monitor dwoff```.

 Having said all that, I have to admit that I encountered strange situations that I did not understand, and which led to bricking MCUs.
 Sometimes MCUs started up with a much lower communication speed than is standard and only after a RESET command they offered the full speed.
 I have have taken this into account now.
 Further, some MCUs claimed to have been transitioned into the debugWIRE state, but actually did not.
 In any case, there is no guarantee that the hardware debugger will not brick your MCU.
-Usually, it can be resurrected by using a high-voltage programmer, provided you own one or you build one on the fly using my [RescueAVR Arduino sketch](https://github.com/felias-fogg/RescueAVR).
-With SMD chips that cannot be removed from the target, things may be tricky, however.
+Usually, it can be [resurrected by using a high-voltage programmer](#worstcase), though.

 ## 2. Hardware requirements